ChuOkupai/computorv2/README.md

 ## Some improvements over the subject

 - Evaluation of the expression can be done without using the `= ?` syntax
+- Implicit multiplication has a higher precedence than every other operators (2x^3 is not equivalent to 2*x^3!)

 ## Bonus